dg1223/dg1223/README.md

 ### Hi there 👋
 This is Shamir!
 I am a software developer at Canada Revenue Agency.
 I do R&D on artificial intelligence.
+On the side, I do web development.

 - 🔭 I’m currently the tech lead on two projects at CRA: enterprise machine learning architecture and fraud/anomaly detection.
 - 🌱 I’m currently learning web development.
-Recently completed course: [HTML, CSS, and Javascript for Web Developers](https://www.coursera.org/learn/html-css-javascript-for-web-developers)
+Check out my latest project below: [tech-radar](https://github.com/dg1223/tech-radar/)
 - 💬 Ask me about Explainable AI.
 - 🤔 I’m interested in remote work.
 - 📫 How to reach me: Send me a message on https://www.linkedin.com/in/shamiralavi